The State of Gun Violence in Charlottesville & Albemarle

 the highest percentages of youth living in poverty are 10th & Page -

-Venable, Fifeville - Cherry Avenue, Oak Hill - Southwood, and Ridge
+Venable, Fifeville - Cherry Avenue, and Ridge Street.

 Data Notes